Who We Are

 Elizabeth Jackson: Producing Artist

 Defunkt Theatre is a nationally recognized, non-profit theatre company dedicated to creating innovative productions that challenge conventional ideals of society.
-We offer fresh and relevant perspectives on issues of race, gender, class, and ability.
+We offer relevant perspectives on issues of race, gender, class, and ability.
 We strive to stretch the minds and comfort zones of our audience and ourselves.
+Sharing purposeful storytelling to illuminate our common human experience.
+Defunkt is committed to removing financial barriers to our work; all performances are "pay what you can."

 Want to bring a student theatre classes and or programs for at-risk youth - email us for more information at email@example.com